usx95/presentations/lifetime_safety/us_llvm_dev_meet_2025/slides.md

 We want to rollout this analysis incrementally.
 To do that,
 - We'll support "multiple strictness modes" allowing easier adoption.
 - We'll support "gradual typing":
-    - It should not require all of google3 to be annotated to use this analysis.
+    - It should not require all of C++ codebases to be annotated to use this analysis.
     - it should be "useful now" with the existing codebase and existing annotations.

 Importantly, we want to lay the foundation for **Rust-like lifetimes**: